maatouk/Large-scale-constrained-GPs/README.md

    For more details on the codes or the functions, refer to the associated R files.

 # Illustrative examples
 [Myimage](https://github.com/maatouk/Large-scale-constrained-GPs/blob/main/LSKLE-eps-converted-to.pdf): Average running time of sampling a MVN over 25 replicates as a function of the dimension N. The proposed approach, "Fast.LS" developed in Maatouk et al (2023b), has been compared to the recently efficient LS.KLE approach developed in Maatouk et al (2023a).
-The Matérn covariance function is employed with a smoothness parameter $\nu=1.5$.
+The Matérn covariance function is employed with a smoothness parameter ν = 1.5.

 [Myimage](https://github.com/maatouk/Large-scale-constrained-GPs/blob/main/comp_monot_HMC_LS-eps-converted-to.pdf): Running time per McMC iteration (in seconds) plotted against the sample size (n) for two McMC samplers: the proposed approach denoted LS.ESS (black solid curve) and the HMC tmg (black dashed curve).
 The monotonicity nondecreasing constraint is considered.
 The dimension N is fixed at $\lceil n/8\rceil$.